bitwarden/passwordless-docs/src/guide/README.md

 - A [client side library](js-client), used by your frontend to make requests to end-users browsers' WebAuthn API and requests to the Passwordless.dev APIs.
 - A public RESTful API, used by the client-side library to complete FIDO2 WebAuthn cryptographic exchanges with the browser.
-- A [private RESTful API](api), used by your backend to initiate key registrations, verify signins, and retrieve keys for end-users.
+- A [private RESTful API](api), used by your backend to initiate key registrations, verify sign-ins, and retrieve keys for end-users.

 All Passwordless.dev code is [open source](https://github.com/passwordless).